lucas-quinn/ionic-memory-leak/readme.md

 2. Then run `npm run start`.
 3. Click the button to observe the memory leak issue.

+In the following ionic component, even in dev environment, there is memory leak.
 You can replace `ion-button` with other components to observe the same issue:

 - [ ] ion-action-sheet